linemanjs/lineman/README.md

 $ grunt run
 ```

-Grunt's watch task will monitor for file changes and Lineman's configuration will make sure that any requisite compilation & concatenation will occur based on the type of change.
+Grunt's `watch` task will monitor for file changes and Lineman will make sure that any requisite compilation & concatenation will occur, based on the type and location of the file change.

 With any luck, visiting the server in your browser will yield something as beautiful as this: